-Now I am assuming that you have decided to source in China by yourself.
+Now I am assuming that you have decided to source in China by yourself, but how to identify potential Chinese suppliers who will do a great job?

 One key point I want to communicate is this: you need to follow a process.
 You CANNOT browse a website, send a few emails, respond, and see where it takes you.